pzingg/descend_chart_extra/README.md

 Then restart Gramps.

-The Python files should be located in "${GRAMPS_CONF_DIR}/gramps51/plugins/HourglassTree", and the `status` option in "hourglasstree.gpr.py" must be set to "STABLE" in order for the addon to be loaded at startup.
+Note: The Python files "hourglasstree.py" and "hourglasstree.gpr.py" should be located in "${GRAMPS_CONF_DIR}/gramps51/plugins/HourglassTree", and the `status` option in "hourglasstree.gpr.py" must be set to "STABLE", in order for the addon to be loaded at startup.

 ## Other notes